LunaDragon666/monika-lie-css-frameworks-ma1/README.md

 # CSS Frameworks
 For this assignment I have chosen to work with CDN version of Bootstrap to code the supplied design into a responsive design that supports from around 375px screen size and upwards.
-The goal for the task was to practice creating a specific page layout we were commissioned to do, based on the xd-prototype attached in this assignment, using Bootstrap and Sass.
+The goal for the task was to practice creating a specific page layout we were commissioned to do, based on the XD prototype attached in this assignment, using Bootstrap and Sass.
-## Module assignment 1
+## Module assignment 1 - Reflection note
 ...
 ### Navbar
 ...